misaka10032s/.ns-gallery-dl/readme.md

     -   Falls back to copying URLs to the clipboard if the server is not running.
 -   **Progress Bars**: Displays download progress for all downloads.
 -   **History**: Avoids re-downloading files.
+-   **Interactive History Viewer**: A web interface at `/history` to view download records.
+It features:
+    -   Filtering by date range with quick selections for the last 1, 7, or 30 days.
+    -   Filtering by domain (e.g., pixiv.net, twitter.com) via a popup modal, with an active filter indicator.
+    -   A tri-state button to filter by status (All, Failed, Success).
+    -   Ability to select records and export the URLs as a list or a JSON array.
+    -   A "Submit Selected" button to re-send selected URLs to the download queue.

 ### 📋 Prerequisites